hintinteractive/hintapi/api_spec.md

 			}

 	3. Request headers:

 			{
 				Content-Type : "application/json",
 				Accept : "application/json"
 			}

 	4. Response:

 			{
 				user: {
 					userId : "Facebook:fb_id"
 				},
 				authenticationToken: 'auth_token'
 			}
+	5. Additional Info:
-	5. Details: auth_token is valid for 30 days, so cache it in the application.
-It is necessary to make any api calls.
-If it is invalid log off the user.
+		-	auth_token is valid for 30 days, so cache it in the application.
+		-	auth_token is necessary to make any api calls.
+		-	If auth_token is invalid log off the user.